rstudio/tfestimators/inst/docs/architecture_notes.md

 ```

-## Feature Columns Layers
+## Feature Columns

-The feature column layers API are basically wrappers around `tf.contrib.layers.feature_column`, for example, `column_real_valued` is `tf.contrib.layers.feature_column.real_valued_column`, we wrap it this way so users can just type `column_` and utilize the autocomplete functionality in RStudio as well as reducing the appearances of `$` in the code.
-These are used together with spec constructors.
-Right now all arguments are just `...`, which means that users will need to look up Python API documentation themselves.
-A more general and automatic way of generating these wrapper APIs is needed.
+The feature columns are wrappers around `tf.contrib.layers.feature_column`, for example, `column_real_valued()` is `tf.contrib.layers.feature_column.real_valued_column`, we wrap it this way so users can just type `column_` and utilize the autocomplete functionality in RStudio as well as reducing the appearances of `$` in the code.
+These are used together with spec constructors that are used often for constructing canned estimator's features.
+A variety of feature column funcions are available.
+For example, `column_one_hot()` specifies a feature column that's one-hot encoded, `column_sparse_weighted()` creates a feature column in combination with a designated weight column.

 ## Estimator